AANAPISI Research

 As higher education programs face potential funding cuts, it will be crucial to demonstrate strong and united public support for AANAPISIs and the need for equitable access to opportunities for underrepresented AANHPI students.

 By advocating for AANAPISIs and AANHPI student success, our communities can demonstrate to Congress that investing in AANAPISIs is critical.
 Click HERE to read our FY24 Appropriations Community Sign-On Letter, an example of community-wide support for AANAPISIs.
-If you are interested in sending a letter or requesting a meeting with your Member of Congress, we are eager to help support you with this process.

 Please contact us directly for more information at AANAPISI@apiascholars.org